JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-<b>-2</b> This technique does not work very well in the sense that it does not completely crash the system every time.
+<b>-2</b> This technique does not work very well, in the sense that it does not completely crash the system every time.
 Depending on the target machine, and the circumstances, it can cause major slowdowns in the program, up to and including a total crash.
-In my tests sometimes it was enough to try to close the pdf, other times I had to do several scrolls up and down (best if you use the middle mouse scroll), other times it happened by doing a few clicks here and there, what is certain is that each time the program has an obvious difficulty loading the data visulization.
+In my tests sometimes it was enough to try to close the pdf, other times I had to do several scrolls up and down (best if you use the middle mouse scroll), other times it happened by doing a few clicks here and there, what is certain is that each time the program has an obvious difficulty loading the data visualization.
+I would also add that in my opinion it works best when the pdf is opened full screen, but still it can work in other circumstances.

 </BR>